yash30201/CompetitiveProgramming/README.md

 In this algorithm, let's say we try to relax i to j using k, then k would be the outer loop.

 ---

+# Mathematics

+## Probability

+Most of the probability questions are calculated via dp.